noricorino/noricorino/README.md

 - 👋 Hi, I’m @noricorino
 - 👀 I’m interested in marine microbiology
-- 🌱 I’m currently learning to zen
+- 🌱 I’m currently learning scRNAseq analyses
-- 💞️ I’m looking to collaborate on make the world a better place
+- 💞️ I’m looking to collaborate on making the world a better place
-- 📫 How to reach me is sending a pidgeon
+- 📫 How to reach me is sending me an e-mail or a postcard

 <!---
 noricorino/noricorino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.